FAMILY ENGAGEMENT SERVICES

 Family Finding: This initiative consists of methods to identify members of a child’s family group using various tools to locate family members and connections for children involved with DSS.
 When located, paternal and maternal family members, including noncustodial fathers and fictive kin, are invited to come together as key decision makers in planning for their children.
 Family Finding services are available statewide and include:

-Seneca Search internet search for family and fictive kin
+- Seneca Search internet search for family and active kin

 Family Team Meeting (FTM): The FTM is the initial family gathering that ideally occurs within 24 hours of the child entering care and before the Probable Cause Hearing, or at least within 3 days of the child entering foster care.
 The purpose of the FTM is to engage family members in the decision making process as children enter foster care to address safety, relative placement options, and specific front-end assessments.